I Pride Myself on Having Heart and Driving Hard to Get Results!

 I always welcome a challenge, and working full-time while attending Temple University Beasley School of Law at night is but one example.
 Prior to my graduation from Temple Law, I attended Villanova University where I received my Bachelor of Arts degree in Political Science and Business.
 I am proud to be the first in my family to graduate from college or law school, and my other accomplishments include acceptance into the United States Marine Corps Officer Candidates School and being awarded The Honorable Nicholas A. Cipriani Scholarship while at Temple Law.

 My professional experience also includes my work with the School District of Philadelphia and my work with at-risk youth for the First Judicial District of Pennsylvania.
-I also serve as a First Judicial District of Pennsylvania certified arbitrator and an Eleventh Judicial District of Pennsylvania certified arbitrator, and I preside over civil actions filed respectively in the Court of Common Pleas of Philadelphia County and the Court of Common Pleas of Delaware County.
+I serve as Government Counsel and also Acting City Solicitor for the Borough of Penns Grove, New Jersey.
+As a First Judicial District of Pennsylvania certified arbitrator and an Eleventh Judicial District of Pennsylvania certified arbitrator, I preside over civil actions filed respectively in the Court of Common Pleas of Philadelphia County and the Court of Common Pleas of Delaware County.

 I pursue goals with intensity, have opened every door in life on my own, and proudly fight the good fight.
 I have long understood the importance of driving hard to achieve goals, and when all is said and done, I do what it takes to get my clients results!